-If you are using Mac OS Catalina or later and run into an error after installing the extension that reads ‘There was an error with screen capture.
-Check on the permissions and try again, or visit the Help Center’, here's how to resolve it:
+If you are using Mac OS Catalina or later and run into an error when trying to use the extension that reads "There was an error with screen capture.
+Check on the permissions and try again, or visit the Help Center," (shown below), read on to resolve it:

 - Open your System Preferences, then click on the Security & Privacy icon.

 - Scroll down to Screen Recording and ensure that Google Chrome is checked.

 - Do the same with Microphone and Camera.

 - You will need to relaunch Chrome for the settings to take effect.